 If your I-130 petition is pending (not yet approved)…

-A pending I-130 petition is still being reviewed at the office where it was submitted.
-Therefore, you’ll need to look up the address of the service center where you mailed your initial Form I-130.
+A pending I-130 petition is still being reviewed at the USCIS service center where it was submitted.
+Therefore, you’ll need to look up the address of the service center that is processing Form I-130.
 You will need to send proof of your U.S. citizenship.
 Submit the following documents:

 - Proof of U.S. citizenship